eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 [Homework](/homework) tasks will be announced after each week's lecture.
 The exercise session following the lecture will get you started.

-Homework **due date will be Thursday 23h59 CET** every following week (9 days) to allow for Q&A during the following in-class exercise session.
+Homework **due date will be Wednesday 23h59 CET** every following week (9 days) to allow for Q&A during the following in-class exercise session.

 Homework assignments can be carried-out by groups of 2.
 However, **_note that every student has to hand in a personal version of the homework_**.